-The Paris-based Organization for Economic Cooperation and Development (OECD), a policy forum whose membership consists of more than 35 nations with some of the world’s most developed economies, has issued a 132-page report offering recommendations on how plastic pollution can be eliminated by 2040.
+The Paris-based Organization for Economic Cooperation and Development (OECD), a policy forum with members that consist of more than 35 nations with some of the world’s most developed economies, has issued a 132-page report offering recommendations on how plastic pollution can be eliminated by 2040.

-“By implementing a mix of policies – from enhancing plastic waste management and recycling, to curbing plastic use and waste – countries can achieve significant environmental benefits and economic savings compared to less balanced strategies,” states the OECD.
+“By implementing a mix of policies – from enhancing plastic waste management and recycling, to curbing plastic use and waste – countries can achieve significant environmental benefits and economic savings compared to less balanced strategies,” the OECD says.

-The organization says comprehensive global policies “addressing the entire plastics life cycle can reduce plastic leakage into the environment by 96 percent by 2040,” according to the report’s authors.
+The organization says comprehensive global policies “addressing the entire plastics life cycle can reduce plastic leakage into the environment by 96 percent by 2040.”

 The OECD research finds that plastic production likely will increase in the near future, predicting that “without stronger policies, plastics production and use are projected to increase by 70 percent, from 435 million metric tons (MMT) in 2020 to 736 MMT in 2040, with only 6 percent of plastics coming from recycled sources.”